Calum MacDonald (musician)

-Calum MacDonald (Scottish Gaelic: Calum Dòmhnallach /kalˠəm dɔ̃ːnəlˠəx/; born 12 November 1953) is a musician who was a founder member of, and percussionist in, the Scottish Celtic rock band Runrig, as well as their primary songwriter with his older brother, Rory MacDonald from 1973 to 2018.
-Generally, Rory wrote the melodies, and Calum the lyrics.
+Calum MacDonald (Scottish Gaelic: Calum Dòmhnallach /kalˠəm dɔ̃ːnəlˠəx/; born 12 November 1953) is a musician who was a founder member of and percussionist in the Scottish Celtic rock band Runrig.
+MacDonald was the band's primary songwriter with his older brother Rory MacDonald from 1973 to 2018.
+Generally, Rory wrote the melodies and Calum the lyrics.

 Early life

 MacDonald was born in Lochmaddy, North Uist before moving to Portree, on the Isle of Skye, for secondary school.
-It was in Skye that MacDonald and his brother Rory formed Runrig along with Blair Douglas and subsequently Donnie Munro.
+It was in Skye that MacDonald and his brother Rory formed Runrig along with Blair Douglas and subsequently Donnie Munro and Robert MacDonald.

 He attended Jordanhill College and worked as a P.E. teacher at Lasswade High School and other schools in Lothian until 1983 when he became a professional musician.

 Later life

 During the 1980s, MacDonald's Christian faith deepened and this influence began to be felt in his lyrical content, in both Gaelic and English.
-He was based in Edinburgh for the 1980s and early 1990s before relocating his young family to Contin in the Highlands.
+He was based in Edinburgh for the 1980s and early 1990s before relocating his young family to Contin in the Scottish Highlands.
 MacDonald has contributed main vocals to a handful of Runrig tunes, including Dust and Faileas air an Airigh.

-His son, Donald MacDonald - affectionately known as Seeds - is also a songwriter and performer and has his own band Donald MacDonald & the Islands.